sonicjohn/dynDNS-Scripts/README.md

     -NOTE: for the GoDaddy version, update the values directly in the script -you also have the option to create these as environment variables and skip using config.ini (Route53 version only)
 ```

+## To run
+Keep this script on a cron job running every few hours or so.
+For my use case an immediate change was not necessary-- it's just so I don't get locked out of my home network for not knowing the IP address.

+\* */3 * * * /\<path to project\>/dynDNS-Scripts/dynDNS-Route53.py > /dev/null 2>&1

 TODO: Create better support and error handling for environment variables